 A related, but somewhat different argument relates higher skills to a faster rate of technical change, in that empirical studies show "that more highly-educated individuals tend to adopt innovations earlier and implement and adapt them sooner than less-educated individuals" (Kim, 2002: 92).
 This applies both to the consumption of new technologies, for example in the home, and in production.
 More educated and skilled workers are argued to have greater 'functional flexibility' in that their greater stock of knowledge increases the rate at which they learn and develop higher order problem solving skills.
 This greater functional flexibility is also argued to be important for innovation at a macro-economic level, as more educated persons are better able to cope with rapid structural change induced, for example, by international trade or innovation.
-An indicator of this is the strong positive relation between educational attainment and rates of unemployment (HM Treasury, 2004: 8).
+An indicator of this is the strong positive relation between educational attainment and labour force participation and strong negative relation between higher educational attainment and rates of unemployment (HM Treasury, 2004: 8).